 - 6.15.
 The position of the robot in the starting zone must be so that the projection of the robot on the game mat is completely within the start zone. - 6.16.
+Teams can start a match with only one robot.
+In this case the team will be able to use only that one robot for that match. - 6.17.
 Physical adjustments can be made and team members can choose the one program they want to run (this is part of the preparation time); however, teams are not allowed to enter data to a program by changing positions or orientation of the robot's parts or to make any sensor calibrations on the robot.
 Teams may not enter data by changing the configuration of the switches, if any.
-If a team does enter data through physical adjustments, it will be disqualified for that game. - 6.17.
+If a team does enter data through physical adjustments, it will be disqualified for that game. - 6.18.
 The robots should then be in a waiting state.
 Waiting for a Start button to be pressed.
 A separately installed Push Button can be considered as the Start button.
-Only one Start

-- button is allowed. - 6.18.
+Only one Start button is allowed. - 6.19.
 Judges proceed with the randomization and then give the signal to start the robots.
-The starting buttons are pressed and the timing for the attempt begins simultaneously, after which the robots will commence their attempt to win the match. - 6.19.
+The starting buttons are pressed and the timing for the attempt begins simultaneously, after which the robots will commence their attempt to win the match. - 6.20.
 If a robot is motionless and does not leave the starting zones 10 seconds after the start signal, the judge will remove the robot from the field and the robot must stay off the field the full match.
-If both robots of a team are not moving 10 seconds after the start signal, the team will lose that match immediately.
-(Loses the match with 8-0 balls, without any violations) - 6.20.
-If the robot overturns and is unable to move, it will be left in the same position until the end of the match.
+If both robots of a team are not moving 10 seconds after the start signal, the team will lose that match immediately with 8:-4 result. - 6.21.
+If the robot overturns, is unable to move or has other malfunctions, it will be left on the field until the end of the match.
 Team can decide to remove the robot from the field with the permission of the judge.
-Removing both robots from the field results in a lost match with 8-0 result.
+Removing both robots from the field results in a lost match with 8:-4 result.